 The Globe has done quite well with The Tempest in the last year.
 Page actually co-directed Sean Holmes' production last summer so I don't know if working on it again so soon has helped with this version's success - maybe she was fresh with ideas she wanted to try on the play, and steeped enough in its world to easily bring them out.
 In any case this makes a strong case for textually stripped-back Shakespeare, as it's very effectively found what works best in the play, while still leaving some room for nuance.

 Yes OK, so I still spent some of the review ranting about how awful Prospero is.

-The Tempest by William Shakespeare is booking in repertory until the 29th of August at Shakespeare's Globe; no touring dates have been announced as of yet.
+The Tempest by William Shakespeare is booking in repertory until the 15th of April at Shakespeare's Globe.

 Running time: 1 hour 40 minutes straight through.

 Photo credit: Ellie Kurttz.

 *she studied it at school and the way she tells it, I think her issue is with Caliban, because she was initially very sympathetic to him before realising he may have sexually assaulted Miranda.
 Which sounds a lot like the way my understanding of the play developed as well, but the more productions of it you see the more you make the next logical leap, which is just how much Prospero controls the narrative.